rarebreed/protean-service/retro/story/src/preface.md

 - Cholam: From the Chola empire of southern India
 - Kampa: The champa, from the southern region of Vietnam
-- Mahapajit: What would today be parts of Malaysia, and Indonesia
+- Mahapajit: From the Majapahit empire, what would today be parts of Malaysia, and Indonesia
-- Daiannam: Northern vietnam
+- Daiannam: Northern vietnam (Annam)
-- Vijayas: What would today be parts of the Philippines (vassal of Majapakit)
+- Vijayas: What would today be parts of the Philippines (vassal of Majapahit)
-- Sulu: The very southern reaches of today's Mindanao (vassal of Majapakit)
+- Sulu: The very southern reaches of today's Mindanao (vassal of Majapahit)
 - Athudhya: Parts of Thailand and Burma
 - Kambuja: Parts of what would be Cambodia